saghul/pyuv/docs/tcp.rst

     .. py:method:: getsockname

         Return tuple containing IP address and port of the local socket.
+In case of IPv6 sockets, it also returns the flow info and scope ID (a 4 element tuple).

     .. py:method:: getpeername

         Return tuple containing IP address and port of the remote endpoint's socket.
+In case of IPv6 sockets, it also returns the flow info and scope ID (a 4 element tuple).

     .. py:method:: shutdown([callback])